RileyWClarke/RAFTS/Notebooks/README.md

 - `dwfflarePSFastrometry_revisions.ipynb` => produces the astrometric and photometric time series for all stars used in the analysis.
 Data frame with photometry is saved into `Outdata/main_df_GaussPSF.csv`
 - `dwfflarePSFastrometry_processing_NEWPSF.ipynb` => produces the time series of d_parallel which is used for the DCR analysis and saves it into `Outdata/flare_df.csv`.
 Saved intermediate files:

-- `dwfflarePSFastrometry_statistical.ipynb` => produces the time series of d_parallel which is used for the DCR analysis and saves it into `Outdata/flare_df.csv`.
-Saved intermediate files:

       'Outdata/dpar_arr.npy' => dpar for all stars
       'Outdata/dpar_raw.npy' => dpar flare star raw
       'Outdata/dpar_subtracted.npy' => dpar flare star removed median of all other stars